 TGah Editor: Change the paragraphs below as follows (#8300):

 Initially the bit sequences [B3: B10] for NDP_1M BlockAck and [B3:B18] for NDP_2M BlockAck frames are set as described in 9.24.7.5 (Generation and transmission of BlockAck frames by an HT STA, or DMG STA or S1G STA) or 9.3.2.10a (Fragment BA procedure).
+Then, prior to transmission, the originator encodes the bit sequences following the procedure below.

 Encoding Procedure: